-\Bars represent percentage prevalence of variant for the month; total sequences collected for the month are given below
+^{}Bars represent percentage prevalence of variant for the month; total sequences collected for the month are given below

 Omicron has been dominant since November (>80% in November, >99% in December and January).
-BA.2 increased in frequency in January, making up 34% of genomes.
-BA.2 dominates in February (82%) but more sequencing data is required to confirm its prevalence.
+BA.2 increased in frequency in January, making up 38% of genomes.
+BA.2 dominates in February (79%).